-I started the Hack Your Wealth website on the eve of getting married.
-I got married on September 26, 2015, and it was the happiest day of my life.
+I started Hack Your Wealth on the eve of getting married.
+I got hitched on September 26, 2015.
+It was the happiest day of my life.

-First, I’m so lucky to have met the perfect-for-me wife, and truly know what it means to experience devotion and companionship to someone I love more than anything else in the whole world.
+First, I’m lucky to have met the best gal a boy could hope to meet.
+I know now what it means to experience devotion and companionship to someone I love deeply.

 Why I started Hack Your Wealth: It started with hacking my career moves

-- foreign service as a political affairs intern at both the State Department in Washington and the United States Mission to the United Nations in Vienna
+- foreign service at the State Department in Washington and the United States Mission to the United Nations in Vienna

-- documentary filmmaking as a J. William Fulbright Scholar in China
+- documentary filmmaking as a Fulbright Scholar in China

-- law as a summer associate at Davis Polk & Wardwell and Nagashima Ohno & Tsunematsu
+- law at Davis Polk & Wardwell and Nagashima Ohno & Tsunematsu

 - private equity investing at Huntsman Gay Global Capital

-- product management at Redfin, LinkedIn, and Yahoo
+- product management at Pinterest, Redfin, LinkedIn, and Yahoo

-Throughout all these work experiences, I was generally pretty good about saving what I earned and controlling my expenses, but I wasn’t particularly disciplined about:
+Throughout all these experiences, I was disciplined about saving and spending.
+But not about:

-I certainly never thought about jointly coordinating my finances (or taxes) with someone else, or setting abstract financial goals like sending kids to college.
+I certainly never worried about coordinating my finances (and taxes) with someone else.
+Or setting abstract financial goals like “sending the kids to college.”

 Catching the entrepreneurial bug